What is a Static Budget?

 This budget will remain static despite the change in quantity produced/ sold.

-- A static budget is planning of outputs and inputs of a company department’s which helps the business management to monitor cash flows, income, and expenses, thereby helping the organization to attain maximum results in the best possible manner.
+- A static budget is planning of outputs and inputs of a company department’s which helps the business management to monitor cash flows, income, and expenses, thereby assist the organization in attaining maximum results in the best possible manner.

 - By maintaining such a budget, the financial requirements of each department company can monitor on a day to day work as well as long term financial plans.
 It is a blueprint or guiding scale of a business organization for a particular period.